craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 A creature experiencing the initial symptoms of the Black Blood Curse will largely appear and act normally, excepting a slight drift of personality into some degree of sadism or narcissism.
 When a creature experiencing initial symptoms takes a Long Rest, they make a DC 14 Wis Save.
 If they fail, their symptoms progress to Stage One.

 #### Stage One
-At Stage One, the diseased creature experiences bouts of manic, uncontrolled violence((compulsion to kill humanoid))
+At Stage One, the diseased creature experiences bouts of manic, uncontrolled violence without reason, and will develop a dark mucus they excrete in place of their other bodily fluids.
+Whenever the diseased creature makes an Attack against a creature that is not afflicted with the Black Blood Curse, they gain +3 to hit on that Attack.
+Whenever the diseased creature makes an Ability Check or Saving Throw, they roll a d8.
+If the result is 3 or less, they are compelled to spend their next turn attacking the nearest humanoid creature that is not afflicted with the Black Blood Curse.
+When the diseased creature takes a Long Rest, their

 #### Stage Two
 At Stage Two, ((compulsion to consume humanoid))